bryce-gibson/capnproto/doc/cxx.md

 the enum's values are scoped within the type.
 E.g. for an enum `Foo` with value `bar`, you must refer to the value as `Foo::BAR`.

-To match prevaling C++ style, an enum's value names are converted to UPPERCASE_WITH_UNDERSCORES (whereas in the schema language you'd write them in camelCase).
+To match prevailing C++ style, an enum's value names are converted to UPPERCASE_WITH_UNDERSCORES (whereas in the schema language you'd write them in camelCase).

 Keep in mind when writing `switch` blocks that an enum read off the wire may have a numeric